o-charts/manuals/oernc_en_US.md

 ### Offline updates

 To update your chart sets go to [My oeSENC Charts](https://o-charts.org/shop/index.php?fc=module&module=occharts&controller=occharts) page.
 Column *Last requested* will show the last edition you requested.
 Column *Last update* will show the current available edition for that chart set.
 If *Last requested* is older than *Last update* you might consider to request the most actual edition.
 An update set is self contained, do not worry about intermediate updates you might have missed to install.
 Remove the old chart set from OpenCPN or keep it in different directory and download and install the new one as usual.

-# *Refresh* products

-There are some chart sets with a discounted refresh option which just extends the license period for one year more after expiration.
-Go to [My oeSENC Charts](https://o-charts.org/shop/index.php?fc=module&module=occharts&controller=occharts) on o-charts shop to check if your expired chart allows extending the license and follow the instrucctions.
-You can assign the refresh product to your expired chart during the year following the chart expiration date.

 # Frequently Asked Questions